softservedata/lv257/readme.txt

 In the winter time we go
-Walking in the fields of snow;
+Walking in the fields of snow; Trying some merge
 Where there is no grass at all;

 Every fence, and every tree